Identifying Unmeasured Confounders in Panel Causal Models: A Two-Stage LM-Wald Approach: Cross-Lagged Panel Model---Mediation

 \section{Cross-Lagged Panel Model---Mediation}

-To test whether the 2SLW approach can identify a mediation path in the CLPM, I specify the model shown in Figure~\ref{fig:A6}, where $M$ serves as the mediator between $X_2$ and $X_4$.
+To test whether the 2SLW approach can identify a mediation path in the CLPM, we specify the model shown in Figure~\ref{fig:A6}, where $M$ serves as the mediator between $X_2$ and $X_4$.
 The model includes both the direct effect of $X_2$ on $X_4$, controlling for $M$, and the indirect effect of $X_2$ on $X_4$ through $M$.
-To construct this mediation structure, I regress $M$ on $x_1$, inducing a high correlation between the two.
+To construct this mediation structure, we regress $M$ on $x_1$, inducing a high correlation between the two.

 Table~\ref{tab:table_a12} shows that the 2SLW approach identifies four unmeasured confounders.
 Specifically, $X_4$ is predicted by both $X_2$ and $M$, as well as by $x_1$.
 Because $M$ is regressed on $x_1$, their LM test statistics are identical, and the Wald test reveals a multicollinearity issue between them.
 Therefore, we disregard the path $Y_4 \sim x_1$ in subsequent analyses.
 Additionally, the 2SLW approach identifies $Y_4 \sim x_1$ as statistically significant.